Paris under Louis-Philippe: Photography

 Paris was the birthplace of modern photography.
 A process for capturing images on plates coated with light-sensitive chemicals had been discovered by Nicéphore Niépce in 1826 or 1827 in rural France.
-After this death in 1833, the process was refined by the Paris artist and entrepreneur Louis Daguerre, who had invented the Paris Diorama.
+After his death in 1833, the process was refined by the Paris artist and entrepreneur Louis Daguerre, who had invented the Paris Diorama.
 His new method of photography, called the daguerrotype, was publicly announced to a joint meeting of the French Academy of Sciences and the Academy of Fine Arts in Paris on 19 August 1839.
 Daguerre gave the rights to the invention to the French nation, which offered them for free to any user in the world.
 In exchange, Daguerre received a pension from the French state.
 The daguerrotype became the most common method of photography during the 1840s and 1850s.

 Theater and the Boulevard du Crime

 Parisians of all classes frequented the theater during the July Monarchy, lining up to see operas, dramas, comedies, melodramas, vaudeville and farce.
 Tickets ranged in price from ten francs for the best seats at the Italian Opera to 30 sous for a seat in the "paradis" the highest balcony, in one of the popular melodrama or variety theaters.
 These were the most important venues for theater in Paris in the 1830s and 1840s: